oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/configuration.md

 The `entities` section describes a configuration of entities.

+* **documentation_resource** *string* May contain the link to a Markdown type file that contains a detailed description for single or multiple API resources.
+For more details about format rules for documentation see [Documentation resource format](./documentation_format.md).
 * **exclude** *boolean* Indicates whether the entity should be excluded from Data API.
 By default `false`.
 * **inherit** *boolean* By default `true`.
 The flag indicates that the configuration for certain entity should be merged with the configuration of a parent entity.
 If a derived entity should have completely different configuration and merging with parent configuration is not needed the flag should be set to `false`.
 * **exclusion_policy** *string* - Can be `all` or `none`.
 By default `none`.
 Indicates the exclusion strategy that should be used for the entity. `all` means that all fields are not configured explicitly will be excluded. `none` means that only fields marked with `exclude` flag will be excluded.